-maybe a short ride before dinner.
+maybe a short cycle before dinner.

 Day 2 - Ride to the spectacular stone hill village of Gordes, take a seat at the cafe by the fountain & take in the view.
 Visit the ancient stone settlement just outside Gordes.
-Then onto one of the many vineyards.
+Then bike onto one of the many vineyards.
 25kms / 15 miles.

 Day 3 - Walk to the Lavender museum in the village from the Farmhouse.
-Then on the bike to visit the beautiful riverside villages of Fontaine de Vaucluse & L'Isle sur la Sorgue.
+Then on the bike for a flat route to visit the beautiful riverside villages of Fontaine de Vaucluse & L'Isle sur la Sorgue.
 Admire the crystal clear water as you sit by one of the many riverside restaurants.
 L'Isle sur la Sorgue is the French Antiques capital - so dozens of shops to visit.
 30 kms / 18 miles.

 Day 4 - Ride along the Luberon plain then onto the beautiful village of Roussillon, famous for its terracotta landscapes and take a walk through one of the old ochre mines.
-Then down to the converted rail track (now a bike path) on the way back to the Farmhouse.
+Then cycle down to the converted rail track (now a beautifully tarmacked bike path) on the way back to the Farmhouse.
 35 kms / 21 miles.

-Day 5 - Visit “Peter Mayle - Year in Provence” territory, with the choices of Lacoste, Menerbes, Goult and Bonnieux - all beautiful centuries old stone hill villages, rich in history and culture.
+Day 5 - Visit Peter Mayle - Year in Provence's territory, with the choices of Lacoste, Menerbes, Goult and Bonnieux - all beautiful centuries old stone hill villages, rich in history and culture.
 Chateaux, vineyards, great views, excellent restaurants - the real Provence.
 30 kms / 18 miles.

 Day 7 - Departure after breakfast.